Xtremernl/Domoticz-PWS-Plugin/README.md

 * 1.5.3

 ## Prerequisites
+Your PWS needs to be connected to your network.
+This can be done by using [WS View](#ws view)

+### WS View (WS Tool)
-Your PWS needs to be connected to your router by `WS View` (and also the 'older' `WS Tool`).
+ by `WS View` (and also the 'older' `WS Tool`).
 With this application you can connect your PWS to the router, so that your PWS can upload weather data to Domoticz.

 1. Install `WS View` on your mobile device
     * [Google Play Store](https://play.google.com/store/apps/details?id=com.ost.wsview)